-Todd Laney is a Seattle native who graduated from Garfield High School and attended the UW and studied Computer Science & Engineering from 1983 - 1987.
+Todd Laney is a Seattle native who graduated from Garfield High School and studied Computer Science & Engineering at the UW and studied Computer Science & Engineering from 1983-1987.
 Todd believes everyone with a passion for CSE should have the opportunity to attend a great University like the UW.
 He believes a quality education will allow students to follow their passion for computer science and engineering later in life.

-Laney Scholar -Joy Kim Patricia G. Lynch and Theodora and Eugene Russell Memorial Scholarship This endowment was created through a gift from the estate of Theodora Lynch Russell in 1994.
-Ms. Russell wanted to honor her sister, Patricia G. Lynch, who graduated from the University of Washington with a degree in journalism and enjoyed a successful career as a technical writer for Hewlett Packard.
-Ms. Lynch knew both founders of the company; Mr. Hewlett and Mr. Packard.
-Patricia never married and was preparing to retire to a home in Maine when she died suddenly of a ruptured appendix.
-Patricia and Theodora spent their childhood in Montana.
-Theodora graduated from Central Washington College of Education in 1928.
-She taught in Washington and Alaska for several years and then studied to become a nurse at Seattle General Hospital's School of Nursing.
-Russell was an active civic leader in White Plains, NY.
-This scholarship is administered by the College of Engineering and benefits scholars in its ten departments. - Lynch/Rusell Scholar - Saptarshi Bhattacharya Microsoft[®] Microsoft Endowed Scholarship Microsoft Endowed Fellowship The Microsoft Endowed Scholarship and the Microsoft Endowed Fellowship were established in 1993 to provide financial assistance to undergraduate and graduate students in Computer Science & Engineering.
+Laney Scholars -

+Adam Nelson

+Tewodros Wolde

+Microsoft[®]

+Microsoft Endowed Scholarship and Fellowship

+The Microsoft Endowed Scholarship and the Microsoft Endowed Fellowship were established in 1993 to provide financial assistance to undergraduate and graduate students in Computer Science & Engineering.

 By designating this gift for Computer Science & Engineering, Microsoft made an important investment in the future of the software industry.
 According to Bill Gates III, "Institutions such as the University of Washington provide the software industry with the research and development talent we need to continue our success.
-Microsoft has enjoyed a close working relationship with the University of Washington and will continue to look forward to a strong relationship in the future." - Microsoft Scholars - Dan Gerdesmeier Tom Sommerville Krysta Yousoufian Jiayun Guo Hakson Teh Milda Zizyte Fransiskus Xaverius Microsoft Fellow -Daniel Leventhal
+Microsoft has enjoyed a close working relationship with the University of Washington and will continue to look forward to a strong relationship in the future."

+Microsoft Scholars -

+Amaris Chen Hye In Kim

+Shane Colburn Eric Lei

+Cortney Corbin Jerry Li

+Hee Kyeong Jung Raymond Zhang

+Microsoft Fellows -

+Konstantin Weitz Darioush Jalalinasab
-Jerre Noe Endowed Scholarship

-The Jerre Noe endowed scholarship was established by Jim and Donna Grav in 2001 in honor of Jerre's accomplishments and contributions to CSE.
+Jerre Noe Endowed Scholarship The Jerre Noe endowed scholarship was established by Jim and Donna Grav in 2001 in honor of Jerre's accomplishments and contributions to CSE.
 Jerre was recruited from SRI to head the newly-created Computer Science department in 1968 and served as chair until 1976.
 Beginning in 1950, Jerre, then SRI's Assistant Director of Engineering, led the technical team of the ERMA (Electronic Recording Machine, Accounting) Project - a joint venture between SRI and Bank of America laying the cornerstone of modern electronic banking.
 The project resulted in checks with pre-printed account numbers; a check reader and sorter that could process ten checks per second with an error probability of less than 0.00001 percent; and the ERMA prototype, which was the first machine to enable multiple workers within a branch bank to determine account status and validate inputs electronically.
 In March 2001, Jerre and his ERMA team were honored with the Weldon B. Gibson Achievement.
 As chair, Jerre brought not only technical expertise, but also a sense of excellence and culture that still forms the cornerstone of CSE today.

-On the evening of November 12, 2005, after a brief battle with mesothelioma (a rare and aggressive form of cancer), Jerre Noe passed away at the age of 82.

-Noe ScholarChih-Chi (Chelsey) Chang

-Pedrizetti Family Endowed Scholarship

-Ray and Louise Pedrizetti have two sons, and have named this scholarship endowment with the family name to encourage their sons to continue giving to higher education and other nonprofit organizations.
+On November 12, 2005, after a brief battle with mesothelioma (a rare and aggressive form of cancer), Jerre passed away at the age of 82.
+Noe Scholar -Caitlin Harding Pedrizetti Family Endowed Scholarship Ray and Louise Pedrizetti have two sons, and have named this scholarship endowment with the family name to encourage their sons to continue giving to higher education and other nonprofit organizations.
 Ray began his higher education at Bellevue Community College, and transferred to the University of Washington's College of Engineering.
 He earned a bachelor's of science degree in electrical engineering in 1981.
 His first job after graduation was at Fluke Manufacturing Company.
 Later he joined Microsoft, managing server and other hardware technologies.
-He retired from the company in 2004.

-- Pedrizetti Scholars -
+He retired from the company in 2004. - Pedrizetti Scholars -Michael Hotan Stephen Laplante RealNetworks Endowed Scholarship

-Andrew Rogers Panharith Thong

-RealNetworks Endowed Scholarship